hanezu/hanezu.github.io/posts/_posts/2017-11-16-Resume-Blogging.md

 tags: []
 ---

-The reason I resume my blog after several months is LeNPaul's new update that integrates features such as comment and Google analytics to this theme.
+The reason I resume my blog after several months is [LeNPaul](https://github.com/LeNPaul)'s new update that integrates features such as comment and Google analytics to  [Lagrange](https://github.com/LeNPaul/Lagrange).
 This is just what I want (after comparing with other CMS such as HubPress or PageKit).

 To be specific, my ideal blogging experience would be: